• Art magazine

 Search for a work of art

-A short tour of the development of erotic art
+A brief tour through the evolution of erotic art

 Erotic art has long been part of human society.
 From the strikingly detailed sculptures and frescoes in ancient Greece and Rome to the revealing representations in Pompeii, we find many examples from the past.